mymindishazel/marv-docs/commands/settings/permissions.md

 # Blacklists

->Blacklists are useful for smaller servers.
+> Blacklists are useful for smaller servers.

-Everyone will be able to use Marv except for people on the blacklist.
-This can help target problem users.
+The people on the blacklist will be unable to use Marv.

 ### -blacklist
 Displays which users and roles are on the blacklist